Low-commitment prepaid plans on the Telstra network.

 Boost Mobile also offers long expiry prepaid plans with 6 or 12-month recharges (as opposed to the usual 28-day expiry).
 Long expiry plans are typically the best choice for low-usage customers; smartphone users who don’t require a lot of inclusions/data and don’t want the hassle of recharging every month.

 If you’re looking to nab the latest and greatest smartphone on a contract without any upfront fees, Boost Mobile won’t be able to provide you with what you need.
-For anyone who’s disorganised or just chows through a lot of data, Boost does offer an Auto-Recharge option, however it shares the same pitfall as any prepaid if you don’t use it: burning through your inclusions can result in your service being disconnected if you run out of credit.
+For anyone who’s disorganised or just chows through a lot of data, Boost does offer an Auto-Recharge option, however, it shares the same pitfall as any prepaid if you don’t use it: burning through your inclusions can result in your service being disconnected if you run out of credit.

-If you (or a member of your family) has whipped through your allocated data amount for the month, Boost Mobile offers low-price data add-ons to get you by until it’s time to recharge again.
+If you (or a member of your family) has whipped through your allocated data amount for the month, Boost Mobile offers low-priced data add-ons to get you by until it’s time to recharge again.

 Boost Mobile: Customer support and satisfaction

-Between Telstra’s crazy amount of support channels and no-frills supplier Spintel’s measly two points of call, Boost Mobile falls on the higher side of the middle.
+Between Telstra’s crazy amount of support channels and no-frills supplier SpinTel’s measly two points of call, Boost Mobile falls on the higher side of the middle.
 When you need help, you can give them a call, turn to their customer forum, hit up their online chat service or responsive Facebook page or do it all yourself from their app.

 Boost Mobile customer support contact information